lukkasmatteus00/jobsity_challenge/README.md

 To run the project, just go in your favorite terminal to the project directory and execute the following command:

-This command installs a package, and any packages that it depends on.
+This command installs a package and any packages that it depends on.
 ```bash
   $ npm install
 ```